juhakivekas/explision/README.md

 the direction of the arrow.
 The other column of numbers is the angle of the connector that should be used for that specific connection.

-So the top edge is connected to triangle 14 with a connector fot 38 degrees.
+So the top edge is connected to triangle 14 with a connector for 38 degrees.
 The triangle 14 will have a similar printout so we'll know what edge to connect to.
 The next edge, moving clockwise on the edge is connected to triangle number 3 with a degree of 36 degrees.
 Finally the last edge connects to piece 18 with an